International Relations, Global Development, Human Rights

 International Relations focuses on the relationships among governments, people, countries, and organizations.
-Positions include working in foreign service, policy, consulting, economic development, diplomacy, trade, security, and various other areas.
-International or global development is a multi-disciplinary field that focuses on building capacity and implementing long-term solutions to the problems of individuals, communities, or governments.
+Opportunities can be found in foreign service, policy, consulting, economic development, diplomacy, trade, security, and various other areas.
+International or global development is a multi-disciplinary field that focuses on building capacity and implementing long-term solutions to the problems faced by individuals, communities, or governments.
+To learn more about global priorities shared by UN member countries and get ideas for where you might contribute, refer to the U.N.
+Sustainable Development Goals.
 Another broad and multidisciplinary field, human rights, is often defined as rights and freedoms inherent to all human beings, and the Universal Declaration of Human Rights has been established as a roadmap to guarantee these rights.

 Finding Internships

-Use your time at school and during the summers to learn more about the field and build key skills.
-Keep in mind the importance of gaining regional and/or technical competence.
-Identify an organization whose mission you value, and check their website for opportunities, or be proactive and contact them.
-Organizations that arrange international opportunities are also plentiful.
-They typically charge a fee and provide a range of services that might include: placement with a host organization, orientation, housing, in-country support, housing assistance, and development training.
+Use your time at school and during the summers to learn more about your interest areas including sectors, populations, and roles as well as to build key skills.
+Consider gaining regional, language and/or technical competence.
+Learn about finding and applying to summer opportunities abroad.
+Identify organizations whose mission you value, and check their website for opportunities, or be proactive and contact alumni or others to learn about their hiring practices and timelines, being mindful to not ask for an internship.
+Organizations that arrange international opportunities are plentiful.
+They typically charge a fee and provide a range of services that might include: placement with a host organization, orientation, housing, in-country support, housing assistance, and training.
 Evaluate these organizations carefully to determine whether there’s a good match with the opportunity—as well as with the organization—and speak with several past participants about their experiences.

 Finding Jobs

 Entry-level jobs can be found in many settings.
-Identify organizations whose mission you value and follow them on LinkedIn.
-Check their websites for entry-level opportunities, which can include a post-graduate internship or fellowship.
+Identify organizations whose mission you value, learn more about their work and opportunities by following them on LinkedIn.
+Check their website for entry-level opportunities.
+For these career areas, a post-graduate internship or fellowship can also be a terrific option.
 Learn more about the recruiting structure of organizations to help you plan your approach.
 Identify your interest areas and seek opportunities that will help you get experience and build skills.
-Foreign language ability, interpersonal skills, and cross-cultural competence are very important.
+Foreign language ability, interpersonal skills, and cross-cultural competence can be very important.

 Graduate and Professional Programs